MockServer can generate mock expectations automatically from two types of API specification:

 Generate Expectations From WSDL (SOAP)

-MockServer supports WSDL 1.1 documents as an alternative to OpenAPI for generating mock expectations.
-Submitting a WSDL causes MockServer to create one expectation per SOAP operation found across all service/port bindings in the document.
+MockServer supports WSDL 1.1 documents for generating SOAP mock expectations.
+Submitting a WSDL to the PUT /mockserver/wsdl endpoint causes MockServer to create one expectation per SOAP operation found across all service/port bindings in the document.

 Both SOAP 1.1 and SOAP 1.2 bindings are supported.
 Each generated expectation: